 Her recordings include Vec Makropulos (Salzburg Festival 2011, DVD), Salome (Baden-Baden, DVD), Alceste (Madrid, DVD), a New Year’s Eve Lehar Gala (Staatskapelle Dresden with Christian Thielemann, CD and DVD), Die tote Stadt, Die Walküre, Kátya Kabanová, Cardillac, Beethoven 9 (with Mikhail Pletnev / DG and Daniel Barenboim / Warner), Wozzeck (with Ingo Metzmacher / EMI) and Fidelio (with Simon Rattle / EMI).

-Her jazz and chanson programme “From Babelsberg to Beverly Hills” (devoted to the era of Marlene Dietrich and Zarah Leander) tours to the Kurt Weill Festival in Dessau and to the opera houses of Munich, Berlin, Madrid, Barcelona, Oviedo, Frankfurt, Paris and Milan.
-Her Kurt Weill recital “Two Lives to Live” was premiered at the Salzburg Festival 2011 and toured venues including the Wiener Staatsoper and the Liceu, Barcelona.
-Her newest recital programme “Städtebewohner, Kurt Weill und seine Zeit”, also commissioned by Salzburg, premiered at the Salzburg Festival 2015.
+Her jazz and chanson programme “From Babelsberg to Beverly Hills” (devoted to the era of Marlene Dietrich and Zarah Leander) has toured throughout Europe.
+Her Kurt Weill recital “Two Lives to Live” was premiered at the 2011 Salzburg Festival and toured venues including the Wiener Staatsoper and the Liceu, Barcelona.
+Her latest recital programme “Städtebewohner, Kurt Weill und seine Zeit” premiered at the 2015 Salzburg Festival.

 She was voted Singer of the Year by Opernwelt in 1999 and in 2007 received the Deutsche Theaterpreis Der Faust for her portrayal of Salome.
 In February 2009 the Austrian Government awarded her the title of Kammersängerin of the Wiener Staatsoper.